Elv13/quickviews_presentation/README.md

 * Limited real world testing beside the chat app and the integration tests
 * A lot of what I said "has code" but has not been tested because I am not there yet (and don't need it in the near term).
+* The code style when I began was for the project I was working on
+    * The code style at the end is closer to Qt
+    * I need to run astyle or something to make it uniform again

 ---